tranquilitybase-io/tb-gcp/tb-gcp-tr/options/README.md

 The folder `tb-gcp/tb-gcp-tr/options` will contain the modules that are not deployed by default in the Landing Zone.
 Therefore, they will be optional deployments.

 Each option will be associated to a new Terraform state.
+These states will be stored in the same GCS bucket that the `landingZone` state, using a specific backend prefix

 ## Folder structure & Terraform states
-Initially, only the Vault installation will be optional.
-The below depicts the folder structure and the Terraform folder that will hold the state of this infrastructure.
-These states will be stored in the same GCS bucket that the `landingZone` state, using a specific backend prefix:
+Initially, only the Vault software installation will be optional.
+The below depicts the folder structure and the Terraform backend prefix that will hold the state of this infrastructure:
 - options
   - secrets: At this level there is code that deploys the secrets Kubernetes cluster only.
 Its state is stored with prefix `/secrets`
     - vault: Installation of Vault is stored at this level.
 Necessarily, Terraform must have been applied at the parent folder in order